schloops1/wincraft/README.md

 ![alt text](./doc/appliFactory/appliBase.png "AppliBase Screen")

-You can create as many of such as you wish.
+You can create as many custom applications as you wish.

-NB1: custom windows won't react properly if you have 2 controls dealing with the same wire and only one wire
+NB1: custom windows won't react properly if you have 2 controls dealing with the same wire in the same application.
+Alias nodes can bypass that limitation.
-NB2: it's is easy to crash the application by creating custom applications that use an order, alias or variable that you then rename or delete.
+NB2: it's is easy to crash wincraft by creating custom applications that use an order, alias or variable that you then rename or delete.

 # Installation

 ## Hardware
 You will need at minimum a server and one client to run wincraft.
-Either have the server and it's clients on a lan or equip them all with a wifi network card.
+Either have the server and it's client(s) on a lan or equip them all with a wifi network card.
 Mixing can work too.
 You can locate all the computers inside a server rack if you want or not.
 NB on a previous version of Opencomputers, there was a bug where wifi cards wouldn't be able to communicate between computers inside a rack so if you use that solution, make sure to get the last version of the mod.